 The filters to process the circles include Radius of the circle, Pixel color of the center of the circle, Avoid duplicates in the TreeMap.
-This latter filter is used to avoid the overlapping circles in the PSM amongst the colored circles as shown in Figure 7.
+This latter filter is used to avoid the overlapping circles in the PSM amongst the colored circles.
 A pixel distance check between the center of the circle of focus and the center of existing circles in the TreeMap, is measured before a circle is added to the TreeMap.
-If the circle of focus is not in the predefined pixel distance threshold of $\pm 10$ , it is added to the TreeMap.
+If the circle of focus is not in the predefined pixel distance threshold of ± 10 , it is added to the TreeMap.

 4. Extract information of the circles: The processed circles in the TreeMap are scanned to eliminate rows with one circle.
-The resultant set of circles is transformed to numeric format and printed on to a .CSV file as in Figure 8.
+The resultant set of circles is transformed to numeric format and printed on to a .CSV file.